angelo-wf/dissemble/README.md

 # Dissemble

-A very WIP tracing disassembler (currently) supporting the 6502, written in TypeScript.
+A WIP tracing disassembler (currently) supporting the 6502, written in TypeScript.

 ## Compilng and running